-- 57. Approve any Board sale, conveyance or repurchase of student loans [s.
-39.28(4)]. - 58.
+- 65. Approve any Board sale, conveyance or repurchase of student loans [s.
+39.28(4)]. - 66.
+Approve, during a fiscal year and under a 14-day passive review process, any modification to the formulae of various grant programs proposed by the Board in order to expend the entire amount appropriated for grants to students [s.
+39.285(1)(b)]. - 67.
 Approve interstate agreements regarding remission of nonresident tuition at institutions of higher education [ss.
-39.42 and 39.47(2)]. - 59.
+39.42 and 39.47(2)]. - 68.
 May approve a minimum Wisconsin higher education grant level of less than \$250 per academic year if requested by the Board [s.
-39.435(3)]. - 60.
+39.435(3)]. - 69.
 Approve joint administrative memorandum from Minnesota and Wisconsin higher education aids boards establishing policies and procedures for implementation of the nonresident tuition reciprocity agreement for the following academic year [s.
 39.47(2g)].